Joyzhang888/spring-data-mongodb-demo/README.md

 Start the Mongodb database:

-Go to the location where mongodb data folder is created.In my system the location is /Users/vinayanayak/data-mongodb/mongodb/data/db and start the service
+Go to the location where mongodb data/db folder is created.In my system the location is /Users/vinayanayak/data-mongodb/mongodb/data/db and start the service

 mongod --dbpath=.